Plan Target: achieve a 45% employee drive-alone commute rate and carbon neutral fleet by 2025

 To support these greening initiatives, fuel and power infrastructure is being installed, as well as new technology to identify environmentally unfriendly driving behaviors.

 Learn more about how to sustainably commute to campus and reduce your carbon footprint.
-You can also follow UCLA Transportation on Facebook, Instagram, and Twitter for news and updates, or check out the Be a Green Commuter Blog.
+You can also follow UCLA Transportation on Facebook, Instagram, and Twitter for news and updates, or check out the UCLA Transportation Blog.

 - Key Planning Documents and Awards information